rexresearch

 treat a patient," Quave says.
 "But instead of always setting a

-bomb off to kill an infection, there are situations where using an
+bomb off to kill an infection, there are situations where using

-needed to better understand how we can best leverage
+research is needed to better understand how we can best leverage

 anti-virulence therapeutics to improve patient outcomes."